Judiks/VoiceShipControl/README.md

 2. Place all files to single folder and call it VoiceShipControl.
 3. Run game.

-> [!NOTE]
+## Note

-> If you want make audio assets like in my app you can generate MP3 [here](https://www.101soundboards.com/boards/80040-jarvis-mcu-tts-computer-ai-voice#goog_rewarded) and compile it with unity to asset ♥
+If you want make audio assets like in my app you can generate MP3 [here](https://www.101soundboards.com/boards/80040-jarvis-mcu-tts-computer-ai-voice#goog_rewarded) and compile it with unity to asset ♥

 ## Main Problems